Why The Gospel Is Good News

-I’m reading John Piper’s God Is The Gospel, where he asks: “Why is the Gospel good news?”
+I’m reading John Piper’s God is the Gospel, where he asks: “Why is the gospel good news?”

 The reason this must be asked is that there are seemingly biblical answers that totally ignore the gift of God himself.
 A person may answer, “Being forgiven is good news because I don’t want to go to hell.”
 Or a person may answer, “Being forgiven is good news because a guilty conscience is a horrible thing, and I get great relief when I believe my sins are forgiven.”
 Or a person may answer, “I want to go to heaven.” …